nobleo/rmw_zenoh/README.md

 Build `rmw_zenoh_cpp`

->Note: By default, we vendor and compile `zenoh-c` with a subset of `zenoh` features.
+>Note: By default, we vendor and compile `zenoh-cpp` with a subset of `zenoh` features.
 The `ZENOHC_CARGO_FLAGS` CMake argument may be overwritten with other features included if required.
 See [zenoh_cpp_vendor/CMakeLists.txt](./zenoh_cpp_vendor/CMakeLists.txt) for more details.